Mama June Shannon Is Reportedly On The Brink Of Losing Her Reality TV Career For Good

 Honey Boo Boo is now living with her sister, Pumpkin, and is said to be safe and relatively happy for now.
 Her mother doesn’t appear to be willing to get help in order to save her career or to salvage her relationship with her daughters.

-Mama June is in a downward spiral.
-If she loses her main source of income from her TV show, who knows where her life will lead after that.
-She still has a chance to get help with the show’s producers still caring about what happens to her, but it doesn’t look like she is willing to turn her life around anytime soon.
+Mama June is allegedly in a downward spiral.
+If she loses her main source of income from her TV show, who knows where her life will lead after that?
+She still has a chance to get help with the show’s producers still caring about what happens to her, but reports suggest she doesn’t seem willing to turn her life around anytime soon.